CPA Course Details 2025: Eligibility, Pattern, Fee & More

 Apart from Financial planning, advising, and auditing, below are some of the most sought-after career fields for CPA-certified professionals.

-International Accounting
+• International Accounting

 Upon completion of the CPA course and examination, the accounting professional will be looking after various international business transactions, foreign trade agreements, and global economic and financial issues.

-Forensic Accounting
+• Forensic Accounting

-Information Technology
+• Information Technology

-Tax Accounting
+• Tax Accounting

 Owing to a great demand for taxation specialists in both the public and private sectors of the economy, a CPA course is the best way to acquire high-quality knowledge in this field of taxation.
-The CPA professionals can work as Tax specialists, International Tax Managers or Sales Tax specialists in various organizations belonging to different sectors of the economy.
+The CPA professionals can work as Tax specialists, International Tax Managers or Sales Tax specialists in various organisations belonging to different sectors of the economy.

-Academia
+• Academia

-For those who have a passion for sharing their knowledge with others, Academia after clearing the CPA course is the best career option for them.
-The CPA can work as a full-time or part-time faculty member in various educational institutes teaching commercial subjects like Accounting and Finance, Taxation, Business Ethics, Business Application, Audit, etc.
+For those who have a passion for sharing their knowledge with others, Academia, after clearing the CPA course, is the best career option for them.
+The CPA can work as a full-time or part-time faculty member in various educational institutes, teaching commercial subjects like Accounting and Finance, Taxation, Business Ethics, Business Application, Audit, etc.

-CPA Salary
+Average CPA Salary in 2025

-An entry-level CPA with less than 1-year experience can earn somewhere around ₹6- 8 lakhs.
-Whereas with 1-4 years of experience earns ₹ 8-12lakhs.
-With 5-9 years of experience, you can earn ₹1,001,009.
+An entry-level CPA with less than 1 year of experience can earn somewhere around INR 6- 8 lakhs.
+Whereas with 1-4 years of experience earns INR 8-12 lakhs.
+With 5-9 years of experience, you can earn INR 1,001,009.

 Check More Posts!